Photo: Lars Jakobsen / DSS

 Norway is actively participating in the 11th Session of the UPR

-The situation for human rights defenders, women's rights and freedom of speech were some of the issues raised in the examinations during the Universal Periodic Review.
+The situation for human rights defenders, women's rights, the rights of LGBT persons and freedom of speech were some of the issues raised by Norway in the examinations during the Universal Periodic Review.

-The seventh session of the UPR takes place from the 8th to the 19th of February 2010.
-Norway considers the UPR mechanism to be of great importance and participates in the examinations of most of the states under review by sending the state under review written questions in advance, as well as raising questions and comments in an intervention during the dialogue.
+The eleventh session of the UPR took place from the 2nd – 13th of May, 2011.
+Norway considers the UPR mechanism to be of great importance and participates in the examinations of states under review by providing written questions in advance, as well as raising questions and comments in an intervention during the dialogue.

-Norway's questions sent in advance and interventions for the countries under review can be found through the following links:
+Norway's advance questions and interventions for each of the countries under review can be found below: